Michel Polnareff: Career

-Exile in the United States (1973–1984)
+United States (1973–1984)

+In the early 1970s, Polnareff experienced several personal and professional setbacks.
+In May 1970, he was violently attacked on stage at Périgueux, in the Dordogne region, cutting short his planned summer tour, and in September, his close friend and mentor, Lucien Morisse, died by suicide.
+By 1973, Polnareff was experiencing severe financial difficulties.
+It was revealed that his business manager, Bernard Seneau, had been stealing from him, and as a result, he was unable to pay his taxes.
-In 1973, after experiencing severe financial difficulties under the management of Bernard Seneau and the death of his mother, Polnareff moved to California and lived under the radar.
-He was later joined there by his partner and manager, Annie Fargue.

-His only English-language album, Fame à la Mode (also titled Michel Polnareff), was released in 1975.
-It included contributions from session musicians such as Lee Sklar, David Foster, Jim Keltner, and Lee Ritenour.
-The single Jesus for Tonight later appeared on the Billboard charts.
+He moved to California, where he lived largely outside public attention.
+He was later joined there by his manager and romantic partner, Annie Fargé.
+His only English-language album, Fame à la Mode (alternately titled Michel Polnareff), was released in 1975.
+It included contributions from several American session musicians.
+The single "Jesus for Tonite" later appeared on the Billboard charts.

-He composed the soundtrack for the film Lipstick (1976) which was released as an album in July 1976 on Atlantic Records; it reached number 1 on the U.S. disco charts and sold around 75,000 copies in France.
+He composed the soundtrack for the film Lipstick (1976), which was released as an album in July 1976 on Atlantic Records.
+It reached number one on the U.S. disco charts and sold around 75,000 copies in France.
 At the time, he could not return to France and performed in Brussels.
-In 1977, he released Lettre à France, co‑written with Jean‑Loup Dabadie.
-The single, expressing themes of nostalgia and exile, sold roughly 476,000 copies that year.
+In 1977, he released "Lettre à France", co‑written with Jean‑Loup Dabadie, which sold roughly 476,000 copies that year.
+He had two albums which marked his return to the French charts: Coucou me Revoilou (1978) and Bulles (1981).
+Four years later, he released Incognito (1985), which received much less attention.

-After the modest success of Coucou me Revoilou (1978), his 1981 album Bulles marked a return to the French charts, while Incognito (1985) attracted less attention.
-During this time, he also pursued interests in computing.

-Back to the top (1989–1994)
+Return to France (1989–1994)

-In 1989, the single Goodbye Marylou was released to radio stations without formal promotional efforts and garnered notable airplay.
-During the following 18 months, Polnareff resided at the Royal Monceau hotel in Paris while working on the album Kāma‑Sūtra.
-The album, which included guitar contributions by Mike Oldfield on two tracks, was issued in February 1990.
-It achieved commercial success, marking Polnareff's return to the French music industry, and included the tracks Kāma‑Sūtra, LNA HO, and Toi et moi.
+In 1989, the single "Goodbye Marylou" was released to radio stations.
+During the following 18 months, Polnareff resided at the Royal Monceau hotel in Paris while working on the album Kama-Sutra with Mike Oldfield featured as a guest musician on two tracks.
+The album was released in February 1990 to commercial success.

-Amid health speculation, he underwent cataract surgery in 1994 to remove a cataract and reduce the risk of vision loss.